Protective clothing against the thermal hazards of an electric Arc (EN 61482-2:2020)

 This part of IEC 61482 is applicable to protective clothing used in work if there is an electric Arc hazard.
 This standard specifies requirements and test methods applicable to materials and garments for protective clothing worn by electrical workers to protect them against the thermal hazards of electric Arc based on relevant general properties of the textiles, tested with selected textile test methods, and one of the Test Methods as defined below.

 ‘Open Arc’ test method (ATPV test and garment test).
 This replaces IEC 61482-1:2002.
 The ‘Open Arc’ test method is the same as the original North American method for measuring the Arc Thermal Performance Value (ATPV), as used in ASTM F1959.
-Materials or assemblies are given an ATPV value, expressed in kilojoules per square metre (kJ/m2), which can be converted into the familiar cal/cm2.
+Materials or assemblies are given an ATPV/EBT/ELIM value, expressed in kilojoules per square metre (kJ/m2), which can be converted into the familiar cal/cm2.
+To learn more about the classification of cal ratings read our guide on the updated standard here.

 Garment Testing & Fabric Testing